What It’s Really Like in the Fes Medina

 The process is lengthy to prepare a hide.
-They use sheep, goat, camel, cow, and lamb and first remove the hair.
+They use sheep, goats, camels, cows, and lambs and first remove the hair.
 The hair is used to stuff cushions, so nothing goes to waste.
 Then, the hide sits for two weeks in pigeon waste, and they change it to “fresh” pigeon waste as well.

 You May Also Like 10 Incredible Reasons to Visit Morocco

-Back inside, we walked through the showroom to see the end result and the rainbow of colors was stunning.
-There was red from poppy, green from mint, yellow from saffron, aubergine from artichokes, blue from indigo, black from kohl, orange from henna, brown from cedar wood or pomegranate skins.
+Back inside, we walked through the showroom to see the end result, and the rainbow of colors was stunning.
+There was red from poppy, green from mint, yellow from saffron, aubergine from artichokes, blue from indigo, black from kohl, orange from henna, and brown from cedar wood or pomegranate skins.

 They offered a wide range of items for purchase, from jackets, pants, and belts, to shoes, bags, and souvenirs.
 And if you didn’t like the color of anything, they could make you a custom item.

-The salesmen were fairly aggressive, and some of the pushiest that I saw in all of Morocco.
-I had read stories of them holding people almost hostage until they agreed to make a purchase so I definitely advise some caution entering.
-But this is something you will want to see for sure and I haven’t ever seen anything like it.
+The salesmen were fairly aggressive and some of the pushiest that I had seen in all of Morocco.
+I had read stories of them holding people almost hostage until they agreed to make a purchase, so I definitely advise some caution entering.
+But this is something you will want to see for sure, and I haven’t ever seen anything like it.